The official blog of the Lung Institute.

 When it comes to improving your lungs, there are many things that you can do to help support your lung health.
 Try the suggestions above and please also comment below with what you have found to be helpful in supporting your lung health.

-Many people with COPD and pulmonary fibrosis have found that stem cell therapy has helped improve their quality of life.
+Many people with COPD and pulmonary fibrosis have found that cellular therapy has helped improve their quality of life.
 If you or a loved one suffers from a debilitating lung condition, the Lung Institute may be able to help.
 Contact us to learn more.